Tonyhaoyu/DH110-TonyXiong/assignment07/README.md

 4. "The user selections on the "mood" page look like the continue button"

 When a user selection resembles the system's default styles, it might confuse the users and make them less certain about their actions.
 It also makes it harder for users to identify which selections are made by them and which are default commands by the system.
 To fix this, I simply changed the color of user selections to a lighter shade of blue compared to the system's default button color, white.

+After these feedback and the respective changes I made, I conducted a last cognitive walkthrough and short usability testing session with my friend, Alan Nguyen.
+I walked him through the prototype in order to achieve what the feature set out to do.
+And here is the link to the recording: https://drive.google.com/file/d/1N_hsL32SxP_nfa4qpS9G_4QtKRHAZw1x/view?usp=sharing

+Alan said he enjoyed the flow of the feature and that since it was a linear process, little could go wrong on the user's end.
+He also liked the alternatives the feature provides on the suggestions page, so that users can see other options that they might be interested in.